 Driffield-terrace, The Mount, York

 From the newspapers of 1900 I have found brief details of two other events in Eleanor Atcherley’s life that year.
-The first, which took place on 25 May, must have been a particular highlight: Eleanor was presented to the Princess of Wales (Alexandra of Denmark, pictured left around 1889) at a Drawing Room held by the command of Queen Victoria.
+The first, which took place on 25 May, was I’m sure a particular highlight: Eleanor was presented to the Princess of Wales (Alexandra of Denmark, pictured left around 1889) at a Drawing Room held by the command of Queen Victoria.
 The London Standard noted that “Presentations to her Royal Highness at this Court are, by the Queen’s pleasure, considered as equivalent to presentations to her Majesty.”
 The second event was no doubt a pleasure of a different kind – Eleanor was keen on painting, and in August 1900 she was noted as being amongst “other local exhibitors” whose works were displayed in the York Corporation Art Galleries.

 It was the transfer of Llewellyn – now Major Atcherley – to Kitchener’s headquarters staff towards the end of 1901 which gave Eleanor the opportunity of joining him in South Africa.
 She sailed by the RMS Carisbrook Castle, which departed on 30 November.
 The couple returned together some ten months later, by the Scot, which arrived at Southampton on 20 September 1902.